|Typically Open:||Year Round|

 Continue straight.
 Just another Forest Service road to the right that leads off to Burn Tank (FS#737).
 There is an FR#736 sign on the right side of the road just before you come to this intersection.

-The line to take is to the far right - Then up to the left after climbing the initial 20'.
+The line to take is to the far right (counterintuitively up the rock face)- Then up to the left after climbing the initial 20'.
 This is a challenging obstacle/hill climb and if you try to go up the left side at the beginning, you cross a very deep wash crossing and the rollover danger is very real.
 If you are unsure of how to tackle this, ask for a spotter to guide you.

 At the top of this Hill to the left is FR#4488 which eventually leads you to the University of Arizona Biosphere II campus.